openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 - www.img.*domainname.com*

 Advantage of first setting up domains is that Let's Encrypt configures the SSL certificates immediately.

+The main domain will be redirect to the non www.

 If you have no domain, an alternative is xip.io which sends certain domain names automatically to your IP.
 For instance